skylander86/lambda-text-extractor/README.md

 Python wrapper app to extract text from various binary formats.

-## Obtaining binaries
+## Deploying on AWS Lambda

+We use [apex](http://apex.run/) for our development toolchain to manage AWS lambda functions.

+Configure `project.json` with the account specific settings, install apex, and run

+    apex deploy

+to deploy the lambda functions. :)

+## Notes on building / packaging for AWS Lambda execution environment

+The executables, configs, and libraries in `bin-linux_x64` and `lib-linux_x64` has been compiled on an EC2 instance with a fresh install of `amzn-ami-hvm-2016.03.3.x86_64-gp2` AMI (this is AWS Lambda's execution AMI as of 12/17/2016).
+Below are notes on how we obtained these binaries.

 ### Pre-requisites

 You will need

 - an EC2 instance with [AWS Lambda's execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), i.e., the same AMI.
-- `sudo yum groupinstall "Development Tools"` for compiling some of the binaries from source
+- to do `sudo yum groupinstall "Development Tools"` for compiling some of the binaries from source

 ### pdftotext